OSU Extension Office shares knowledge with local farmers

 Ben Brown, one of the speakers at the event from OSU says, “The Chinese have pledged to increase AG imports from the U.S. by a significant amount, but they’ve also said that they’re going to do it at market conditions and as long as those products are quality.
 Now, I don’t necessarily worry about our quality component, but when you look at us compared to some of our major competitors around the globe, it’s hard to see us price competitive at the moment so we might have to wait several more months really for us to see this implementation of this trade deal to work."

-The Extension Office hope that farmers were able to gain some valuable information that helps increase profits even during the recent downturn in the Ag economy.
+The Extension Office hopes that farmers were able to gain some valuable information that helps increase profits even during the recent downturn in the Ag economy.